Feckenham Forest: Remaining woodlands and the current environmental

 The most substantial areas are in the north west area as extended under Henry II, rather than the woodlands around Feckenham.
 Many are now managed by the Wildlife Trusts, who have a "Forest of Feckenham" living landscape project to restore some of the habitats:

 Very little of the original woodlands are left.
 Biological surveys of Worcestershire show some evidence of the presence of the forest, for instance ancient trees are found in greater density in the areas of former forest.

 The Forest of Feckenham area has been designated a "Biodiversity Enhancement Area" in the West Midlands Regional Spatial Strategy.
 This documents the area as comprising "ancient countryside with a mixed farmland mosaic of arable cultivation and temporary grass leys, ancient semi- natural woodland, old grassland, wetland, and traditional orchards".
 However, others claim the Hanbury Park area "is best viewed as an agriculturally despoilt part of the greater forest area.
-Field size is large, arable is the prelevant land use and biodiversity low."
+Field size is large, arable is the prevalent land use and biodiversity low."

 Worcestershire County Council's documents identify that the larger area includes many "irregular fields with hedges rich in woody species indicating their origins from assarts cut into the ancient wildwood"; examples would include Astwood.
 Upper Bentley has a more wooded character.
 Part of the area near Feckenham also includes important peat wetlands.
 The council classifies these landscapes as 'Timbered Farmlands', 'Wooded Estatelands' and 'Wet Pasture Meadows'.
 The "Forest of Feckenham and Feckenham Wetlands" area is identified by the Council as a "hotspot for biodiversity" and a priority for protecting and developing 'green infrastructure' especially to protect "traditional field patterns, boundaries and small woodlands [and to] [e]nhance stream corridors".

 The Forestry Commission identifies most of the former forest area as having a high potential for forestry, ("Woodland Opportunity Priority 1' or 'Priority 2') while the agricultural land quality is mediocre or poor (Grade 3 or 4 agricultural land).